rafael-r-bento/blog/README.md

 Run `npm run build` to build the project.

-Change folder in `Settings > Pages` to `/docs` in "Build and deployment" and press the save button.
+In GitHub, change folder in `Settings > Pages` to `/docs` in "Build and deployment" and press the save button.